 (m) "Lost scholarship" means a scholarship, academic award,

-stipend or other monetary scholastic assistance which had been
+stipend, student loan or other monetary scholastic assistance which

 The WV Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
 It has NOT been edited for publication, and is not in any way official or authoritative.